todayman/cpp_binder/README.md

 The D modules are placed into `output_dir`; there can be only one.
 The arguments can appear in any order.

 Someday, when this is a real tool, I'll ship a configuration file in `/etc/cpp_binder.json` with builtin types and such and that will get parsed automatically.

+The configuration needs to specify "resource-dir" to clang.
+This appears to be dependent on the particular version of clang installed.
+See `config/builtin_types.json`

 ## Dependencies